iPhone 12 and 12 Pro: Apple's latest get 5G, 'ceramic shield,' MagSafe magnets

 iPhone delay

 As a result, consumers have been postponing phone purchases in favor of other work-from-home equipment.
-But Apple's likely to see huge demand for its newest iPhones.
-The company hasn't changed the overall design of its devices since 2017's iPhone X, its first device that ditched the physical home button in favor of a bigger screen and Face ID.
+But Apple is likely to see huge demand for its newest iPhones.
+The company hasn't changed the overall design of its phones since 2017's iPhone X, its first device that ditched the physical home button in favor of a bigger screen and Face ID.
 By expanding into 5G, Apple is likely to see a surge in sales for its latest smartphones.

 The iPhone "has never been more indispensable than it is now," Apple CEO Tim Cook said Tuesday.
 "Today is the beginning of a new era for iPhone."